Witch trials in the early modern period: Interrogations and torture

-A variety of different punishments were employed for those found guilty of witchcraft, including imprisonment, flogging, fines, or exile.
-Non-capital punishment, especially for a first offence, was most common in England.
-Prior to 1542, Church courts dealt with most cases in England and most sanctions were directed more to penance and atonement than harsh punishments.
-Often the guilty party was ordered to attend the parish church, wearing a white sheet and carrying a wand, and swear to lead a reformed life.
-The Old Testament's book of Exodus (22:18) states, "Thou shalt not permit a sorceress to live".
-Many faced capital punishment for witchcraft, either by burning at the stake, hanging, or beheading.
-Similarly, in New England, people convicted of witchcraft were hanged.

 Estimates of the total number of executions

 The scholarly consensus on the total number of executions for witchcraft ranges from 40,000 to 60,000 (not including unofficial lynchings of accused witches, which went unrecorded but are nevertheless believed to have been somewhat rare in the Early Modern period).
 It would also have been the case that various individuals would have died as a result of the unsanitary conditions of their imprisonment, but again this is not recorded within the number of executions.

 Attempts at estimating the total number of executions for witchcraft have a history going back to the end of the period of witch-hunts in the 18th century.
 A scholarly consensus only emerges in the second half of the 20th century, and historical estimates vary wildly depending on the method used.
 Early estimates tend to be highly exaggerated, as they were still part of rhetorical arguments against the persecution of witches rather than purely historical scholarship.

 Notably, a figure of nine million victims was given by Gottfried Christian Voigt in 1784 in an argument criticizing Voltaire's estimate of "several hundred thousand" as too low.
 Voigt's number has shown remarkably resilient as an influential popular myth, surviving well into the 20th century, especially in feminist and neo-pagan literature.
 In the 19th century, some scholars were agnostic, for instance, Jacob Grimm (1844) talked of "countless" victims and Charles Mackay (1841) named "thousands upon thousands".
 By contrast, a popular news report of 1832 cited a number of 3,192 victims "in Great Britain alone".
 In the early 20th century, some scholarly estimates on the number of executions still ranged in the hundreds of thousands.
 The estimate was only reliably placed below 100,000 in scholarship of the 1970s.